adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_7_Primer.md

 In the event of a failure, Google Test prints both _val1_ and _val2_ .
-In `ASSERT_EQ*` and `EXPECT_EQ*` (and all other equality assertions we'll introduce later), you should put the expression you want to test in the position of _actual_, and put its expected value in _expected_, as Google Test's failure messages are optimized for this convention.
+In `ASSERT_EQ*` and `EXPECT_EQ*` (and all other equality assertions we'll introduce later), you should put the expression you want to out in the position of _actual_, and put its expected value in _expected_, as Google Test's failure messages are optimized for this convention.